juliahorne/EONS/README.md

   *Add to path* >> *Selected folders and subfolders*

-4. Open ```Run_EONS.m``` and run the desired sections
+4. Produce a nominal model run by:
-   - highlight individual sections (separated by ```%%``` commented lines) by clicking on the box and use command+enter to evaluate, or in the *Editor* tab select *Run Section*
+   - option 1: typing *Run_EONS* into the command window
-   - run the entire script at once by using *Run* in the *Editor* tab
+   - option 2: open ```Run_EONS.m```, run the entire script using *Run* in the *Editor* tab

 Note: a single model run takes **15-30 minutes on average** to evaluate, and the mantle sensitivity tests include 20 such runs evaluated using MATLAB's parallel processing functionality.
-We recommend running each section individually.

-Each section of the master script includes plotting function calls and saves the run output as a file.
-Saved .mat files will end up in the path folder unless otherwise designated by the user.
-Section 1 produces a nominal run from Hadean to modern conditions and plots showing system evolution, oxygen history versus proxy record, and nutrient limitations.
-Section 2 runs the mantle reductant sensitivity test and plots the results in a single figure.
+Each ```Run_``` script includes plotting function calls and saves the run output as a file.
+Saved ```.mat``` files will end up in the path folder unless otherwise designated by the user.

 See the attached flow chart for a visualization of how functions and scripts relate within the EONS model.